AdriandLiu/Interview-Preparation/TinyPointsToReview.md

 -   sedan -> 3
 -   wagon -> 4

+DISADVANTAGE:
+The numeric values can be “misinterpreted” by the algorithms.
+For example, the value of 0 is obviously less than the value of 4 but does that really correspond to the data set in real life?
+Does a wagon have “4X” more weight in our calculation than the convertible?
+I don't think so.

 ## Dummy Variables (one-hot encoding): One-hot encoding must apply in classifier
 [Use of Dummy Variables](https://www.moresteam.com/WhitePapers/download/dummy-variables.pdf)